themaddoctor1/FightOrFlightGame/README.md

 # FightOrFlightGame
-Fight or Flight is a game that I wrote where the player becomes able to run progressively faster by running.
-The player must fight endless waves of enemies that become more difficult to fight over time.
+Fight or Flight is a wave-based survival game in which the player is stuck in the open with no support.
+However, the player has the advantage of speed... so much that time itself must slow down to compensate.

 ##Enemies
 | Type | Description | Initial Wave |